 What are Cool Roofs Made of?

-Cool roof membranes or coatings can be made from a variety of materials and contain special reflective pigments that reflect sunlight.
-The pigments can protect the roof membrane from UV light.
+Cool roof membranes or coatings can be made from various materials such as PVC, TPO, EPDM, etc. They contain special pigments that reflect sunlight and can protect the roof membrane from UV.

 What are the Benefits of Cool Roofs?

-Cool roofs can reduce energy bills by diminishing A/C needs, improve indoor comfort for spaces that do not have A/C, and decrease roof operating temperature, which may extend roof service life.
-They also boast a myriad of environmental benefits such as reduced local air temperature, which improves air quality and decreases smog, reduced peak electric power demand which leads to fewer power outages, reduced power plant emissions by decreasing the cooling energy use in buildings, and reduced heat trapping in the atmosphere by reflecting more sunlight back into space, slowing climate change.
+Cool roofs can reduce energy bills by diminishing A/C needs, improving indoor comfort for spaces that do not have A/C, and decreasing roof operating temperature, which may extend roof service life.
+They also boast a myriad of environmental benefits such as reduced local air temperature, which improves air quality and decreases smog, reduced peak electric power demand which leads to fewer power outages, reduced power plant emissions by reducing the cooling energy use in buildings, and reduced heat trapping in the atmosphere by reflecting more sunlight back into space, slowing climate change.

 How Does a Cool Roof Compare to Other Roof Types?

-A cool roof, versus a non-cool roof (dark-colored roof), is the optimal choice for both the environment and the wallet due to the energy savings and its reduction of the urban heat island effect and other environmental factors.
+A white roof versus a black roof ( or any dark-colored roof) such as EPDM rubber, Modified Bitumen or multi-layered asphalt sheets (Built-up) is the optimal choice for both the environment and the wallet due to the energy savings and its reduction of the urban heat island effect and other environmental factors.

-However, Skylights and solar can also be considered in any roofing related energy strategies.
+Skylights and solar can also be considered in any roofing-related energy strategy.

 What is the Urban Heat Island Effect?

-As anyone who lives or works in the city well knows, it’s hotter in the concrete jungle than in surrounding rural areas.
-The urban heat island effect (UHIE) is a phenomenon where a city experiences significantly warmer temperatures than in nearby rural areas.
-Some of the major factors contributing to the UHIE are the large volume of dark-colored roofs and pavements along with fewer trees and shrubs to shade surfaces.
+Anyone who lives or works in the city knows well that it’s hotter in the concrete jungle than in surrounding rural areas.
+The urban heat island effect (UHIE) is a phenomenon where a city experiences significantly warmer temperatures than nearby rural areas.
+Some of the major factors contributing to the UHIE are the large volume of dark-colored roofs and pavements, along with fewer trees and shrubs to shade surfaces.